BlueprintAssist/blueprintassist.github.io/docs/features/command-list.md

 ***
 ## Format all events
-* Press `CTRL + R` to format all event nodes on the graph.
+* Press `CTRL + R` to format all event nodes on the graph

-* Using the option: `Use columns for format all`, events are laid out in columns based on the type of event node
+* See setting `Format All Style` to choose the method of layout:
+    * `Simple`: Event nodes are sorted by height and placed in a single column
+    * `Smart`: Dynamic columns are created by estimating the width of all linked nodes in the event and then sorted by height
+    * `Node Type`: Columns are created based on the node type `{ SpecialRootNodes, ActorEvents, CustomEvents, InputEvents, ComponentEvents, OtherEvents }`

-* Blocks can be reordered by moving the height of the event node above the other block.
+* Blocks can be reordered by moving the height of the event node above other blocks.

 ![](https://i.imgur.com/BExmivg.gif)